top of page

 Community and meetings

-Weekly house meetings and informal peer check‑ins create regular opportunities for feedback, problem solving, and celebration of milestones.
+Weekly house meetings, coaching, case management, and informal peer check‑ins create regular opportunities for feedback, problem solving, and celebration of milestones.
 You’ll practice giving and receiving constructive input, learn conflict resolution, and participate in house decisions that shape daily life.

 Privacy and boundaries

 You’ll have more independence than in residential treatment.
-Shared living spaces require attention to others’ needs; private time is respected but subject to house rules and safety checks whenever indicated.
+Shared living spaces require attention to others’ needs; private time is respected but subject to house rules and safety checks like our morning meditation or evening dinners whenever indicated.

 Growth work and clinical coordination

-Sober living emphasizes applying therapeutic gains in everyday life—using coping skills, attending therapy or support groups, and following plan to avoid relapse.
-Coaches can facilitate warm handoffs to outpatient clinicians and support medication management MDs or APRNs or specialty care as needed.
+Sober living emphasizes applying therapeutic gains in everyday life—initiating the use of their personalized coping skills, attending therapy, and, at Right Path, 12-step support groups, and following their plans to avoid relapse.
+Coaches can facilitate warm handoffs to outpatient clinicians and support medication management MDs or APRNs or specialty care in neurofeedback as needed.

-Relapse or rule violations trigger an immediate safety response: staff will prioritize stabilization, clinical and family consultation, and a plan for next steps.
-Responses range from increased supervision and clinical referrals to structured re‑entry planning; the goal is to keep people engaged in recovery rather than simply punish.
+Relapse or certain rule violations trigger an immediate safety response: staff will prioritize stabilization, clinical and family consultation, and a plan for next steps.
+Responses range from increased supervision, restrictive rules, and clinical referrals to residential treatment and structured re‑entry planning; the goals are safety for the house and to keep anyone who struggles engaged in recovery.

 Practical tips for success